 Top with remaining crumbles and worms.

-As I mentioned in my Creepmas Confections, I like using Lindt’s Sweet Dark and heavy whipping cream that hasn’t been ultra-pasteurized.
+As I mentioned in my Creepmas Confections, I like using Lindt’s Sweet Dark (Sadly this is no longer available, but Dove Dark is a mild dark with a nice flavor.) and heavy whipping cream that hasn’t been ultra-pasteurized.
 I also chill my bowl and beater in the freezer before whipping the cream.

 Update: First, to give an individual serving of dirt a more grown up taste, pulverize a pinch of instant coffee with the back of a spoon and sprinkle it on.